HomeGlossary › Vervain

 Scent

 Immediate impression: sharp lemon-green, almost aggressive in its freshness — like biting into a lemon leaf rather than a lemon.
-Within minutes, the citral brightness relaxes and an herbal-tisane facet emerges: slightly bitter, faintly camphoric, with a dry papery quality.
+Within minutes, the citral brightness relaxes and an herbal-tisane quality emerges: slightly bitter, faintly camphoric, with a dry papery quality.
 More complex than lemongrass (which reads sweeter, flatter); less waxy than citrus aldehydes.
 On a smelling strip, the top is all lemon zest and crushed leaf; the drydown reveals a quiet, astringent herbaceousness that lingers for hours.

 Evolution over time